ministryofjustice/moj-frontend/docs/style-guide.md

 An identity number assigned to a person in the Police National Computer (PNC).
 Use ‘PNC number’.
 This is more well known than the full version.

+### POM

+This refers to prison offender managers, who work with most people in prison during their time in custody.

+There are 2 types:
+- probation POMs – qualified probation practitioners employed by the Probation Service
+- prison POMs – employed by HM Prison Service

+While the term community probation practitioner has generally replaced COM, there's no similar alternative to POM.
+The abbreviation POM is commonly understood in prisons and the Probation Service.

 ### post-sentence supervision (PSS)

 Post-sentence supervision is a period of supervision in the community that follows a prison sentence.